tldr-pages/tldr/pages/common/scala-cli.md

 `scala-cli test {{path/to/script.scala}}`

-- Format a Scala script:
+- Format a Scala script, updating the file in-place:

 `scala-cli fmt {{path/to/script.scala}}`